Beyond CRuby: True Parallel Ruby with JRuby and TruffleRuby (Part 4)

 - JRuby for Java integration and stable parallelism

-- TruffleRuby for maximum performance and polyglot capabilities
+- TruffleRuby for advanced optimizations and polyglot capabilities

 Understanding these options empowers you to choose the right tool for your concurrent Ruby applications.
 The GVL isn’t a limitation of Ruby - it’s an implementation choice that you can opt out of when true parallelism matters.